Babies, children, teens, young adults: join us for learning, thoughtful fun, and wonder!

 To download and print the Christian Education Registration Form for our Programs, click on this link –> REGISTRATION FORM FOR 2019-2020 SCHOOL YEAR

 8:00 am – Rite 1 spoken service, formal language – a quiet service

 9:45 am – preK-4th grade: gather for Godly Play in downstairs classrooms; children come upstairs to join in worship in time for Holy Communion.
 Join any Sunday, no pre-registration needed.

 10:00 am – Rite II sung service, contemporary language – hymns, organ, choir.
 Babies and children are also welcome in church, any time, in the pews or their play space.

 Sunday morning Christian Education programs (September-May)

 Age 3-Grade 3: Godly Play.
 “I wonder. . .”
 Led by certified Godly Play teachers, children meet on Sundays at 9:45 in beautifully appointed classrooms.
 Based on Montessori principles, children creatively and imaginatively explore their faith through the stories and parables of the Bible.
 They build a lifelong relationship with religious language and enhance their spiritual experience though wonder and play.
 Children are welcome to join at any time.
 (Learn more at godlyplayfoundation.org.)

-5th-8th Grade: Weaving God’s Promises.
+5th-9th Grade: Weaving God’s Promises & more!
 God’s promises of Salvation are woven into our lives.
 On the first three Sundays of each month, youth gather after worship at 11:30, to share and learn by exploring the Bible, Episcopal tradition, and everyday challenges.
 We use this specially prepared curriculum, which focuses on God’s unconditional love for us, and our call to love our neighbors as ourselves, as people of God.
 Youth are encouraged to REACT: Reflect/Relate, Express/Engage, Ask/Answer, Conceptualize/Create, Translate/Tell.
 Youth can join at any time; friends are always welcome.
 (Learn more at weavinggodspromises.org.)

 Youth Group for Middle School and High Schoolers (year-round)